Shipping Container vs Semi-Trailer: Which is Better for Freight Shipping?

 Author: Jacob Lee

-Shipping containers and semi-trailers are some of the most recognizable storage units in the shipping industry.
-Both of these units carry the goods of shippers all over the world.
-However, there are plenty of differences between the two that creates a container vs trailer competition.
+Shipping containers and semi-trailers are among the most recognizable equipment in the transportation industry.
+Both are used to carry the goods over long distances.
+However, there are plenty of differences between the two that make it difficult for shippers to decide which one they require.

 What are the Dimensions of a Semi-Trailer?